-You must uninstall previous versions of Sybase IQ, jConnect, Sybase Central, and Open Client before you install Sybase IQ Server.
-Please read this section carefully before installing or uninstalling.
-This section does not apply to Sybase IQ ETL Server or Sybase IQ ETL Development.

-Plug-in requirementsSybase Central is installed on AIX with the Sybase IQ Server and is also available as a Windows or Linux client for use with the AIX server.
+You must uninstall preva and Open Client before carefully before installin Sybase IQ ETL Server of ious versions of Syba you install Sybase IG ng or uninstalling.
+Th or Sybase IQ ETL Do ase IQ, jConnect, Sybase Centra Q Server.
+Please read this section his section does not apply to evelopment.
+1, n Plug-in requirements Sybase Central is installed on HP-UX with the Sybase IQ Server and is also available as a Windows or Linux client for use with the HP-UX server.
 For full Sybase Central functionality, this version of Sybase IQ Server requires a new version of the IQ plug-in, the IQ Agent (formerly ASIQ Agent), the Sybase Central Toolkit, and the Java Runtime Environment.

-Check the following table before you install:
+Check the following table before you install: Table 1-6: Plug-in cor mpatibility with Syb ase IQ installed products Sybase

 IQ Plug-in Sybase IQ Sybase Central Toolkit Agent JRE 12.7 12.5 and higher fully supported.
 Earlier IQ versions minimally supported.
-4.3 or later required 12.7 Agent required 1.4.2 required 12.6 12.6 or 12.5 fully supported.
+4.3 or later required 12.7 Agent required 1.4.2 required

+IQ Plug-in Sybase IQ Sybase Central Toolkit Agent JRE 12.6 12.6 or 12.5 fully supported.
 Earlier IQ versions minimally supported.
 4.3 or later required 12.6 Agent required 1.4.2 required 12.5 12.5 or earlier 3.2 required 12.5 Agent required 1.2.2 required (1.3.1 on Linux)

-Running multiple IQ Agents In general, you cannot install Sybase IQ 12.6 or higher server components on a Sybase IQ 12.5 server without first uninstalling Sybase IQ 12.5.
+Running multiple IQ AgentsIn general, you cannot install Sybase IQ 12.6 or higher server components on a Sybase IQ 12.5 server without first uninstalling Sybase IQ 12.5.
 The exception is that you can install a standalone 12.6 or higher IQ Agent on a 12.5 server to manage a multiplex containing both 12.5 and higher-version servers (mixed-version multiplex).
-See "Running a mixed-version multiplex" on page 50 for more information.

-To install a standalone IQ Agent on a 12.5 Sybase IQ server, use the sybinstall parameter -add\agent.
-See "Upgrading 12.5 multiplex databases to 12.7" on page 51.
+See "Running a mixed-version multiplex" on page 53 for more information.To install a standalone IQ Agent on a 12.5 Sybase IQ server, use the sybinstall parameter -add_agent.
+See "Upgrading 12.5 multiplex databases to 12.7" on page 54.If desired, you can run a 12.5 IQ Agent and a higher version IQ Agent on the same machine, as long as the agent version matches that of the connected server, and each has its own port number.